Last updated: January 2nd, 2023

 Padded bike shorts are a great way to reduce pressure points, but don’t use them to mask the pain of an ill-fitting saddle.
-In other words, they’re helpful, but cycling shorts are not necessary.
+They’re helpful in many situations—especially when used with chamois cream—but cycling shorts are not necessary for everyday riding.

 Good padded shorts also minimize road vibrations.
 But proper tire pressure matters at least as much, so start there before adding single-purpose apparel to your wardrobe.